 The Log4j vulnerability has sent shockwaves far beyond the security community over the past week.
 However, less publicized but similar in nature events happen very frequently, making vulnerability remediation a continuous effort.
-How do you quickly detect and mitigate the risk from a vendor or any third party component if an event happens mid-cycle in your relationship?
+How do you quickly detect and mitigate the risk from a vendor or any third party component if an event like a zero day vulnerability happens mid-cycle in your relationship?

 Traditionally, organizations perform initial third party risk assessments and due diligence before engaging with a vendor, and use those findings to make an informed decision.
 Once they fully understand their vendor’s security posture, and if they choose to engage, they monitor risk across different domains according to their risk appetite.